DKO0506/C/README.md

 ##Summary
 ---------
-Basic mathemitacal methods implemented in c programming in addition with a makefile in Linux OS.
+Basic mathematacal methods implemented in c programming in addition with a makefile in Linux OS.